a1nouru/impala-fleet-manager/backup_root/README.md

-# Royal Express Fleet Management System
+# Impala Express Fleet Management System

-A comprehensive web application for managing a fleet of 9 Kinglong buses for Royal Express, a public transportation business in Angola.
+A comprehensive web application for managing a fleet of 9 Kinglong buses for Impala Express, a public transportation business in Angola.
 The system helps track vehicle maintenance, manage spare parts inventory, and monitor repair costs.

 ## Project Structure